Emperor Hui of Jin: Under Sima Yong

 Sima Yong tried to appease possible opposing forces by promoting all of the major princes and warlords, but his promotions did not have the desired effect.
 Meanwhile, Han-Zhao attracted those Han and non-Han agrarians and tribesmen disappointed in Jin rule, and began to grow in size and power.

 At the same time, however, the Jin infighting continued.
 In the fall of 305, Sima Yue declared yet another rebellion, this time against Sima Yong, claiming that Sima Yong had improperly forced Emperor Hui to move the capital.
 Various provincial governors and military commanders were forced to be on one side or the other.
 The war was initially inconclusive.
 In early 306, after a few victories by Sima Yue, Sima Yong became fearful, and he executed Zhang to seek peace; Sima Yue refused.
 By summer 306, Sima Yong was forced to abandon both Chang'an and Emperor Hui, and Sima Yue's forces welcomed Emperor Hui back to Luoyang and restored Empress Yang on 28 June.

 Also in 306, both Li Xiong and Liu Yuan declared themselves emperors, even more clearly breaking from Jin.

 Under Sima Yue and death

 With Sima Yue effectively controlling the government, Emperor Hui reigned for several months until 8 January 307, when, for unknown reasons, he was poisoned while eating bread.
-(Historians commonly accept Sima Yue as the culprit, but the motive is not clear.)
+(Note: Historians commonly accept Sima Yue as the culprit, but the motive is not clear.
+One possible reason could be that Sima Yue regarded Emperor Hui as a jinx, for all his regents (besides Sima Yong) died unnatural deaths.
+After Emperor Hui's death, Sima Yong was also tricked into surrendering himself and killed by a general under Sima Mo, Yue's younger brother.)
 Thus ended the reign of an emperor who suffered much and under whose reign the Jin dynastic system came crashing down, even though he himself should probably not be blamed for it.
 Crown Prince Chi succeeded him (as Emperor Huai) and would try to restrengthen the empire, but it was too late for Jin by that point.
 It would end up losing northern and central China to Han-Zhao and be forced to relocate to southern China, continued in a branch line of the imperial clan.